TomBrown123/HAWK_UnitreeA1/README.md

 #### Using the Unitree_legged_sdk

-- The Unitree_legged_sdk contains some examples for High and Low level movements
+- The Unitree_legged_sdk contains some examples for High and Low level movements.
+- For High level movements make sure the robot is standing and for Low level control the robot must be hung from a strap.
+- These examples communicate with the A1 over UDP and can be run with the relevant command, such as **sudo ./example_walk**

 #### Using the RobotSLAMSystem

--
+- The RobotSLAMSystem process will be begin on startup if the lidar is connected to the Nvidea NX.

 #### Using the Gesture Recognition demo